pcarrier/blog/posts/picopresso.md

 Add roasted beans, a scale & a kettle.
 Compact yet capable.

 [![Mobile espresso gear, unpacked, with a banana for scale](/assets/pico/unpacked.avif)](/assets/pico/unpacked.avif)

+Of course there are more practical [non-espresso options](/posts/coffee-gear/).